 Soft Shell Roof Top Tents

 For the most part, all soft shell roof top tents have the same general design.
 There is a lot of variation in the construction materials and the build quality of these tents.
-In this section, I’ll outline a few things to consider when choosing a soft shell roof top tent.

 Most soft shell tents have two layers of fabric.
 The lower layer forms the body of the tent.
 It is made from breathable material that attaches to the tent base and interior pole structure.
 The top layer is a completely waterproof rainfly.